-- Condition 1 required to consent holder to submit an "Injection Operation Management Plan" prior to exercising the consent. - Condition 2 requires the consent holder to submit well completion information following drilling. - Condition 3 sets a maximum injection pressure limit of 1,685 psi (115 bar). - Condition 4 sets a maximum rate of injection of 0.48 m3/min (3 bpm). - Condition 5 sets a maximum daily injection volume of 687 m3/day (4,320 bpd). - Condition 6 requires the discharge to be made into the Mount Messenger Formation, deeper than 1,350 m TVD. - Condition 7 refers to the BPO requirements. - Condition 8 limits the range of fluids that may be injected. - Conditions 9, 10 & 11 refer to process monitoring and data submission requirements. - Condition 12 prohibits the discharge from endangering or contaminating any freshwater aguifer. - Conditions 13, 14 & 15 relate to the requirement for the consent holder to implement a groundwater monitoring programme. - Condition 16 is an annual reporting requirement. - Condition 17 requires the consent holder to notify the Council at least five working days prior to exercising the consent. - Condition 18 requires the discharge to cease five years prior to consent expiry date to allow for ongoing environmental monitoring after the discharge has ceased. - Condition 19 is a review provision.
+Condition 1 required to consent holder to submit an Injection Operation Management Plan prior to exercising the consent.

+Condition 2 requires the consent holder to submit well completion information following drilling.

+Condition 3 sets a maximum injection pressure limit of 1,685 psi (115 bar).

+Condition 4 sets a maximum rate of injection of 0.48 m3/min (3 bpm).

+Condition 5 sets a maximum daily injection volume of 687 m3/day (4,320 bpd).

+Condition 6 requires the discharge to be made into the Mount Messenger Formation, deeper than 1,350 m TVD below ground level.

+Condition 7 refers to the BPO requirements.

+Condition 8 limits the range of fluids that may be injected.

+Conditions 9, 10 & 11 refer to process monitoring and data submission requirements.

+Condition 12 prohibits the discharge from endangering or contaminating any freshwater aquifer.

+Conditions 13, 14 & 15 relate to the requirement for the consent holder to implement a groundwater monitoring programme.

+Condition 17 requires the consent holder to notify the Council at least five working days prior to exercising the consent.

+Condition 18 requires the discharge to cease five years prior to consent expiry date to allow for on-going environmental monitoring after the discharge has ceased.